vmware/vmware-aria-operations-integration-sdk/README.md

 When tagging images there are three thing to keep in mind:  language, server version, and stable tags, all which are covered in the following segments.

-##### language
+##### Language
 The  language component of a tag specifies the main language supported by the generated container.
 Language are on of `python`,`java`, or `powershell`; If an unsupported language is desired, base image `vrops-adapter-open-sdk-server:python` can be used as a starting point to install an additional language or runtime environment.
 The base image contains the HTTP server, which is required to serve calls from vROps and the user's adapter.
 It is also possible to start from a different base image, but in this case an HTTP server that conforms to the collector API must be manually added.

 ##### Server Version
-The main moving component in the project is the swagger_server therefore our overall version is based on the changes done to it.
-The version of the HTTP server follows [semantic versioning](https://semver.org/)
+The main component in the project is the HTTP Server defined by the vROps collector API.
+Therefore, the image version is based on the API version and follows [semantic versioning](https://semver.org/).

 ##### Unique Tag
 Each image should have a unique tag with the following format: